BranchManager69/dexter-x402/README.md

 ## Roadmap
 - Add `/discovery` endpoints once we expose a public catalog of paid resources.
-- Extend config only if we ever need multi-chain support; currently enforced Solana-only.
 - Add metrics and structured tracing before mainnet launch.